ethanlanders/CS620Project/README.md

 - Additional resources (if any, such as datasets, supplementary scripts, etc., should be listed here.)

 ### Libraries
+All utilized Python libraries were preinstalled in Google Colab for this project:
 - Pandas
-- Matplotlib <br><br>
+- Matplotlib
-All utilized Python libraries were preinstalled in Google Colab for this project.

 ### Usage
 To execute `cs_620_project.py`, the user needs to compile each Google Colab cell section of code by using the keyboard shortcut _CTRL + Shift_ or by clicking the run button on the left to see the output.